June 28 2023

 Bing's chatbot

-Bing results using chat option
+Bing results using the chat option.

 What Does this Mean for Your Business?